stevendav/OWASP-SQL-Injection-Module/README.md

 Follow the instructions from Step 3, but this time browse to `http://loaclhost:8081`

 Notice this time the only response in the OWASP Juice Shop has to do with Error Handling.
-You are not logged in as admin.
+You are also not logged in as admin.

 # Step 5.
 See results in Datadog
 Now go to your Datadog portal.
 Browse to the **Security** menu and select **Application Security**